google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 Take a look at the
 [example fuzz target](https://github.com/llvm-mirror/compiler-rt/blob/master/test/fuzzer/CompressedTest.cpp)
-that consumes Zlib-compressed data, uncompresses it, and crashes if the furst two bytes of the uncompresses input are 'F' and 'U'.
+that consumes Zlib-compressed data, uncompresses it, and crashes if the first two bytes of the uncompressed input are 'F' and 'U'.

 ```cpp
 extern "C" int LLVMFuzzerTestOneInput(const uint8_t *Data, size_t Size) {